JamesWall-hub/echo-chamber/feedback.md

 - [ ] specifies the minimum version of Node required to run locally (check your Node version, `node --version` and use the major version that you are on)
 - [ ] has clear instructions on how to run your project locally (`git clone <repo-url>, cd ...`)

-## UX
-- [ ] Refreshing doesn’t cause an issue on sub-pages (check on hosted version)
-- [ ] No errors in the console

-## Error Handlings
-- [ ] Update user fails but gives positive feedback

-//b-e
-I may have handled the 400 wrong in backend, for some reason I can update a custom user but can't update mr.men.
-Used 404 to reject relation not found in table, I think I need to change error handling in back-end. currently no not null constraints on user table other than username? should i reject null in model?

 ### Articles